tqtezos/stablecoin/docs/specification.md

 - `current_minting_allowance` must be explicitly passed.
 If it does not match the actual minting allowance, the transaction MUST fail.
 It is done to prevent front-running attacks.
+It MUST be set to `None` iff the minter is not in the list of minters.

 - Sender must be master minter.